Last updated: May 2026

 Make → Hold near factory → Ship to customer

-Traditional warehouses introduce 30-45 days of dwell time.
+Legacy warehouses typically hold 60 to 90 days of inventory before sell-through, according to McKinsey research on retail inventory benchmarks.
+Every day in that window is a decision point that adds latency.
 But time isn't the only cost.
 They create dozens of micro-decisions: inbound scheduling, storage allocation, cycle counting, picking logic, packing methods, carrier selection, and outbound coordination.

 Each decision point adds latency.
 Multiply by dozens of SKUs and hundreds of orders, and you've created a permanent decision bottleneck.